wp-plugins/resident-population-in-italian-municipalities/readme.txt

 Tested up to: 3.1
 Stable tag: trunk

-Put official data about resident population in italian municipalities directely from ISTAT, the italian statistical office
+Put official data about resident population in italian municipalities on your site directely from ISTAT, the italian statistical office

 == Description ==
 Put on the sidebar official data about resident population in italian municipalities.
-Data come in real time from statistics italy (ISTAT - demo.istat.it)
+All data come in real time from the official site that statistics italy uses for population data dissemination (ISTAT - demo.istat.it)

 == Installation ==